 Figure 5.
 The BTB domain is not absolutely required for ICL repair but contributes to SLX4 dimerization.
-(A) Schematic illustration of the $x/SLX4^{BTB}$ mutant protein.
+(A) Schematic illustration of the x/SLX4^{BTB} mutant protein.
 The two point mutations in the BTB domain, F644A and Y646A, are indicated by a red line and predicted to affect SLX4 dimerization and XPF positioning.
-(B) Schematic illustration of the $x/SLX4^{1-558}$ mutant protein.
+(B) Schematic illustration of the x/SLX4^{I-558} mutant protein.
 This protein is truncated at residue 558.
-(C) Purified wild-type SLX4 (SLX4WT), mutant SLX4 (SLX4BTB\) or buffer (-) were added to HSS.
+(C) Purified wild-type SLX4 (SLX4^{WT}), mutant SLX4 (SLX4^{BTB}) or buffer (-) were added to HSS.
 After incubation, recombinant SLX4 was immunoprecipitated using anti-FLAG M2 affinity gel (Sigma).
-The input (IN), flow-through (FT), and bound fractions (B) were analyzed by western blot using $\alpha$ -FLAG (upper panel) and $\alpha$ -XPF antibodies (lower panel).
+The input (IN), flow-through (FT), and bound fractions (B) were analyzed by western blot using α-FLAG (upper panel) and α-XPF antibodies (lower panel).
 Line within blot indicates position where irrelevant lanes were removed.
-(D) SLX4-depleted ( $\Delta$ SLX4), and SLX4-depleted MPE complemented with wild-type SLX4 ( $\Delta$ SLX4+SLX4WT) or mutant SLX4 ( $\Delta$ SLX4+SLX4BTB\) were analyzed by western blot using $\alpha$ -SLX4 antibody (right panel).
+(D) SLX4-depleted (ΔSLX4), and SLX4-depleted NPE complemented with wild-type SLX4 (ΔSLX4+SLX4^{WT}) or mutant SLX4 (ΔSLX4+SLX4^{BTB}) were analyzed by western blot using α-SLX4 antibody (right panel).
 These extracts, with SLX4-depleted HSS, were used to replicate pICL.
 Repair efficiency was calculated and plotted (left panel).
+Line within blot indicates position were irrelevant lanes were removed.
+(E) Wild-type (SLX4^{WT}) or mutant SLX4 (SLX4^{BTB}) containing an N-terminal FLAG-tag and a C-terminal Strep-tag, were co-expressed with wild-type SLX4 containing an N-terminal His-tag and a C-terminal Strep-tag (His-SLX4) in Sf9 insect cells.
+Cells were lysed and FLAG-tagged SLX4 was immunoprecipitated using anti-FLAG M2 affinity gel (Sigma).
+To examine the contribution of DNA to SLX4-dimerization the cell lysates were split during the immunoprecipitation step and treated with benzonase (Sigma) (+) or buffer (-).
+The input (IN), flow-through (FT), and bound fractions (B) were analyzed by western blot using α-FLAG and α-His antibodies.
 Line within blot indicates position where irrelevant lanes were removed.
-(E) Wild-type (SLX4WT) or mutant SLX4 (SLX4BTB\) containing an N-terminal FLAG-tag and C-terminal Strep-tag, were co-expressed with wild-type SLX4 containing an N-terminal His-tag and a C-terminal Strep-tag (His-SLX4) in Sf0 insect cells.
-Cells were lysed and FLAG-tagged SLX4 was immunoprecipitated using anti-FLAG M2 affinity gel (Sigma).
-To examine the contribution of DNA to SLX4-dimerization the cell lysates were split during the immunoprecipitation step and $\alpha$ -His antibodies.
-Line within blot indicates position were irrelevant lanes were removed.
-(F) SLX4-depleted ( $\Delta$ SLX4), and SLX4-depleted NPE complemented with wild-type SLX4 ( $\Delta$ SLX4+SLX4WT) or mutant SLX4 ( $\Delta$ SLX4+SLX4I-558), were used with SLX4-depleted NPE complemented with wild-type SLX4 ( $\Delta$ SLX4+
+(F) SLX4-depleted (ΔSLX4), and SLX4-depleted NPE complemented with wild-type